 Closed-loop vs custom build PC water cooling is not a straightforward question to answer and comes down to how far you want to push your system and also your budget for watercooling.

 The problem with all-in-one CPU watercooling units is that most of the pumps are just not very powerful.
 They come built into the CPU block, providing low flow through the loop.
-If you have limited funds and can’t afford to go custom then check out Fractal Design’s Kelvin S36 AIO CPU Cooler.

 Should I buy Hard Tubing or Soft Tubing for my watercooling build?